 In my 25 years of leading and overseeing projects in the healthcare industry, I’ve developed an understanding of what makes a project successful.
-It starts with a bit of luck — luck in having a committed sponsor, a dedicated team, and a realistic budget and schedule.
+It starts with a bit of luck — luck in having a committed sponsor, a dedicated team, and a realistic budget and schedule, and realistic project priorities.
 It requires the ability to lead, motivate, influence, and direct that team to deliver results.
 Most importantly, it requires an understanding of the project management basics, or fundamentals, and the ability to execute these fundamentals consistently well.
 When you ignore the basics, projects can quickly fall apart.

 Whether you’re a healthcare organization or any other kind of business, project management basics are frequently defined by the why, what, when, who, where, and how.
 In other words, what is the goal, description, deadline, role(s), location, and approach of your project?
 By answering these six questions during project planning and revisiting them throughout the life of your project, you can greatly increase the odds of success upon completion.